jayadeepravuri/CHARLOTTE-MAE/project one/readdme.md

 The images utilized in the website, are choosen in a way that gives a calming feeling to the potential user profile.

-* the main opening image consists of a women who is peacefully expressing her feelings through her art in a calm nature setting
+* The main opening image consists of a women who is peacefully expressing her feelings through her art in a calm nature setting
-* the image in the first section of the home page shows the contrast from the main picture by conveying disturbance
+* The image in the first section of the home page shows the contrast from the main picture by conveying disturbance
-* the image in the second section of the home page is a picture of a smiling saviour(charlotte mae), who provides service to the user profile of the site
+* The image in the second section of the home page is a picture of a smiling saviour(charlotte mae), who provides service to the user profile of the site
-* the image in the third section of the home page visually represents to book a discovery call
+* The image in the third section of the home page visually represents to book a discovery call
-* the image in the about section is again a picture of the service provider(charlotte mae) so the user gets to familarize with her
+* The image in the about section is again a picture of the service provider(charlotte mae) so the user gets to familarize with her

 ### Holistic feel
 The crucial objective of the wesbsite is to make its service attractive to the user profile by addressing relatable needs of the service and show it in a more elegant way by providing only required information in a very soothing and peaceful way through selective colors and pictures.